SirEthanator/Catppuccin-Dots/README.md

 ## Notes

+- These dotfiles were not created with the intent of others using them.
+You should look through at least some of the config if you plan on using it.

 - The Firefox css only uses Catppuccin colors when using dark mode

 - The ```chrome``` directory in /firefox goes in your firefox profile folder

 - Firefox css requires ```toolkit.legacyUserProfileCustomizations.stylesheets``` to be enabled in about:config.

-- If you plan on using my dotfiles you should certainly look through and change the contents of the hypr folder to suit your needs.
-Looking through other parts is recommended too.

 - Things outside of ```.config``` go in your home folder \(Except for ```assets```, ```README.md``` and ```firefox```\).